 The nomination and remuneration committee will make recommendations to the Board of Directors as regards the appointment of new directors, working to identify, interview and select candidates with suitable industry or key competency experience, and assessing the independence of such candidates.
 The committee will also review senior management appointments and company-wide succession planning and other human resources related matters.
 It will also assist the Board of Directors in discharging its responsibilities in relation to remuneration, including reviewing the Group's overall compensation policy, making proposals to the Board of Directors as to the remuneration of the directors of the Company and of the Group's Senior Management.
-This committee is expected to consist of 3 directors: Alexander Tynkovan (independent, chairman), Gregor Mowat (independent) and Elena Titova (independent).
+At the LSE Admission, this committee will consist of 3 directors: Alexander Tynkovan (independent, chairman), Gregor Mowat (independent) and Elena Titova (independent).